programingjd/tiered_server/README.md

   *http-only (not accessible from javascript)*<br>
   contains the session id

 Both cookies have the maximum lifespan (400 days) because they don't include any sensitive information.
-The login session is much shorter (4 hours), but we want to keep it in an expired state so that we can know which user was logged in.
+A login session lifespan is much shorter (4 hours), but we want to keep the cookies and the session ids on the server even after the session has expired so that we can know who was logged in.

 API requests return `403 FORBIDDEN` if the session id from the `sid` cookie is missing or expired.

-For user-scoped html pages, the server first checks if the `sid` cookie exists and refers to an existing session id with user info (but it might be expired).

 The page (javascript) should look for the `st` cookie.<br>
-If its value indicates that the connection has expired (or the cookie is missing), the page should trigger the passkey authorization flow to reconnect the user.
-Otherwise, api calls will fail because the connection has expired.
+If its missing or its value indicates that the connection has expired or will expire soon (it might need some time to make fetch requests that need the session to still be valid), the page should redirect to the login page.

-The passkey authorization flow is as follows:

-- the page requests the challenge from the server
-- the server retrieves the user info from the session id (from the `sid` cookie value). if this fails then the server returns an error, otherwise, it returns the challenge.
-- ...

 <br>